TheNathannator/PlasticBand/Docs/README.md

 ## General Notes

-When using any data structures included in these documents, you'll want to make sure that they are unaligned and have no packing applied to them, unless otherwise specified.
+Data structures in these documents assume that the processor and data are little-endian, and that the structure is unaligned with no packing applied.
+If you use them directly, you'll want to ensure these assumptions are correct, or that you adjust the structures to make them correct on your system.

 ## Todo List